 The Eames Patent Labels!
 Grids of seemingly endless and meaningless numbers adorning the works of Charles and Ray Eames, via adhesive rectangular stickers issued by Herman Miller from 1957 through to circa 1989?...
 Or perhaps not!!

 Eames Patent Labels were mostly found on the Eames Lounge Chair and the Fiberglass series of arm and side chairs.
-As of now, we are aware of 8 labels taking us from 1957 and their first usage to 1989 and the end of the Fiberglass chairs.
-It may also be possible that some continued into the 1990's with use on the Eames Lounge Chair.
+As of now, we are aware of 8 labels taking us from 1957 and their first usage, through to 1993 and the end of the Fiberglass chairs.
+It may also be possible that some continued into the mid 1990's with use on the Eames Lounge Chair.
 You will find all 8 and the years of use on our labels and stamps page and here we will explain how you can understand them and their ageing.

 A Natural Progression

 Opposite are the first two Eames Patent Labels used by Herman Miller, the top one released in 1956 and the bottom in 1959.

 All 8 known labels follow a natural progression which can be easily tracked.
 As each patent was passed they were added to the list at the end on the right hand column.
 Over time, as the list grew bigger and bigger, new ones were continued to be added to the list and some of the older ones would no longer need to be shown.

 Note then on the first patent label the last patent given which is 2 738 835.
 Now cast your eye to the second patent label where you will find 2 738 835 not at the end but 5 places up meaning that 4 new patents have been added in the new label.

 This natural progression literally takes place on every label and is a great record of the changes over the years.
 The entire progression can be seen on the labels and stamps page where each of the 8 labels are exhibited.